 As a result of the super flattering top down selfie that makes everyone look thinner, I lost sight of my proportions.
 I am a pear, and no matter how thin or heavy I am, I am always a pear.
 I am wider in my hips than anywhere else in my body, which means I want to avoid drawing attention to that area.
 You know what draws attention to that?
 Skinny jeans.

 They are like a giant spotlight on that part of my body.
 The goal for most of us is proportion and balance, no matter what our shape is.
 If the widest part of you is your middle or your shoulders, to be more proportionate, you need to seek balance in the rest of the body.
 This article refers to bootcut jeans as the jeans that flatter every body.
 Have you ever noticed that Jennifer Anniston, who has maybe the rockinest bod on the planet, wears bootcut jeans?
-If anyone in the world can get away with skinnies, it's her, and she chooses the more balanced, flattering bootcut jean.
-Skinnies don't flatter her as well.
-I can't believe I just wrote that. *She's perfect.*
+If anyone in the world can get away with skinnies, it’s her, and she chooses the more balanced, flattering bootcut jean.
+Skinnies don’t flatter her as well because she is also a pear, but she hides it well with the proportions of her clothes.
+I can’t believe I just wrote that. *She’s perfect.*